TheOdinProject/curriculum/nodeJS/express/views.md

 This is handy as the alternative would be copy and pasting the navbar onto every page that requires it.

+This can be used to include headers and footers in all of your pages, for example.

-Here's another example of how to use `includes` to render a list of variables:
+Here's another example of how to use `includes` to dynamically render a list of variables:

 ```html
 <ul>